porres/pd-cyclone/README.md

 A copy of the original cyclone page, from the original author (including the cyclone library version 0.1-Alpha54 from 2005) is available at: http://fjkraan.home.xs4all.nl/digaud/puredata/cyclone/cyclone_site/cyclone.html

-In the Pd-extended days, the 0.1-Alpha55 release, under the maintenance of Hans Steiner, was introduced in the release of Pd-extended 0.42-5, in september 2010.
+In the Pd-extended days, under the maintenance of Hans-Christoph Steiner, the 0.1-Alpha55 version of cyclone is found in Pd-extended 0.42-5, where it was introduced and released in september 2010.
 Currently, the original cyclone library and repository - amongst other things - is found at the <https://git.puredata.info/cgit/svn2git/libraries/miXed.git/> .
 This original repository carries the version 0.1-Alpha56 of cyclone, present in the last release of Pd Extended [version 0.43.4 from january  2013].
-The 0.1-Alpha56 version is also available as "cyclone-v0-0extended" when searching for externals in Pd Vanilla (since version 0.47-0).
+The 0.1-Alpha56 version is also available as "cyclone-v0-0extended" when searching for externals in Pd Vanilla (since Pd Vanilla 0.47-0).

-Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, further developments and releases are found in this repository, such as cyclone version 0.1alpha57 from october 2015 (available here: <https://github.com/porres/pd-cyclone/releases/tag/0.1alpha57>) and a newer version "0.2beta" was released just before abandoning development for cyclone - also found when searching for externals in Pd Vanilla.
+Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon> where he worked on further developments and releases, such as cyclone version 0.1alpha57 from october 2015 (available here: <https://github.com/porres/pd-cyclone/releases/tag/0.1alpha57>) and a newer version - "0.2beta" - also found when searching for externals in Pd Vanilla.

 -------